-- 24.2.1 If a player is absent from the field for longer than 8 minutes, the following restrictions shall apply to their future participation in the match: - 24.2.3.1 The player shall not be permitted to bowl in the match until he/she has either been able to field, or his/her team has subsequently been batting, for the total length of playing time for which the player was absent (hereafter referred to as Penalty Time).
-A player's unexpired Penalty Time shall be limited to a maximum of 100 minutes.
-If any unexpired Penalty Time remains at the end of an innings, it is carried forward to the next and subsequent innings of the match. - 24.2.3.2 The player shall not be permitted in the match until his/her team's batting innings has been in progress for the length of playing time that is equal to the unexpired Penalty Time carried forward from the previous innings.
-However, once his/her side has lost five wickets in its batting innings, he/she may bat immediately.
+- 24.2.1 If a player is absent from the field for longer than 8 minutes, the following restrictions shall apply to their future participation in the match: - 24.2.3.1 The player shall not be permitted to bowl in the match until she has either been able to field, or their team has subsequently been batting, for the total length of playing time for which the player was absent (hereafter referred to as Penalty Time).
+A player's unexpired Penalty Time shall be limited to a maximum of 35 minutes.
+If any unexpired Penalty Time remains at the end of an innings, it is carried forward to the next and subsequent innings of the match. - 24.2.3.2 The player shall not be permitted in the match until their team's batting innings has been in progress for the length of playing time that is equal to the unexpired Penalty Time carried forward from the previous innings.
+However, once their side has lost five wickets in its batting innings, she may bat immediately.
 If any unexpired Penalty Time remains at the end of the first innings of the match, it is carried forward to the second innings.

-LAW 25 - BATTER'S INNINGS; RUNNERS
+LAW 25 - BATTER'S INNINGS; RUNNERS Law 25 shall apply.

-LAW 26 - PRACTICE ON THE FIELD
+LAW 26 - PRACTICE ON THE FIELD Law 26 shall apply.